Team

 Benjamin Kreitman, is a Principal at Broadview Ventures.

 Benjamin shares responsibility for the day-to-day investment activities at Broadview Ventures, including identification and screening of new opportunities, due diligence, negotiation of deal structure, and portfolio company board involvement.
-Benjamin serves on the Board of Directors of HAYA Therapeutics.
+Benjamin serves on the boards of HAYA Therapeutics and Alveron Pharma.

 Prior to joining Broadview, Benjamin was a Consultant at Monitor Deloitte, the strategy management consulting arm of Deloitte Consulting, LLP.
 At Monitor Deloitte, Benjamin worked alongside senior executives on a variety of engagements including commercial strategy development for biotechnology startups as well as global pharmaceutical and medical device manufacturers, and corporate development and investment due diligence across a number of industries.